datacarpentry/image-processing/_episodes/06-blurring.md

 height of the plot corresponds to the weight given to the underlying pixel in the kernel.
 I.e., the pixels close to the center become more important to the filtered pixel color than the pixels close to the edge of the kernel.
-The shape of the Gaussian function is controlled via it's standard deviation, or sigma.
-A large sigma value results in a flatter shape, while a smaller sigma values results in a more pronounced peak.
+The shape of the Gaussian function is controlled via its standard deviation, or sigma.
+A large sigma value results in a flatter shape, while a smaller sigma value results in a more pronounced peak.
 The mathematics involved in the Gaussian blur filter are not quite that simple, but this explanation gives you the basic idea.